 So serve these mini socca rounds at your next get together with friends, or bring them to an upcoming holiday party - it'll be here before you know it.
-You can eat them straight up, or slather on my smoky cashew chipotle "cheese" or roasted garlic white bean spinach dip.
+You can eat them straight up, or slather on my vegan tzatziki, spinach mint pesto, or smoky cashew chipotle "cheese".
 Either way, I hope you enjoy some fun times with friends and healthy food in the coming weeks.

 Mini Rosemary Socca Rounds

 Makes About 35 rounds